Intro | Health Benefits of Sprouts | How to Grow | Top Types of Sprouts | Where to Buy Seeds | Precautions | Shop

 Onion sprouts are a delicious tasting sprout that look like little baby onion chives.
 They have a sweet, nutty onion flavor that is not overpowering and won't give you "onion breath", like mature onions do, or make you cry.
 They are basically long green mini-scallions and are a delicious addition to any sprout salad mix or a top any entree for added flavor enhancement.

 Onion sprouts are grown from black onion seeds and typically take longer to grow than other sprouts, usually 10-15 days from start to finish.
-They grow best, in our opinion, using a vertical tray method as oppose to a jar sprouting technique.
-But, for beginner's we would start with the jar method and build up to tray sprouting after you get down the basics.
+They grow best, in our opinion, using a vertical tray method as opposed to a jar sprouting technique.
+But for beginner's, we would start with the jar method and build up to tray sprouting after you get down the basics.
 It is harder to find bulk "certified organic" onion sprouting seeds but most higher quality seed brands offer a "chemical-free" option.

 Generally, sprouted legumes like pea shoots should not be consumed in large quantities on a regular basis because of their lectin content.